tendermint/tendermint/docs/getting-started.rst

 we'll run a Javascript version of the ``counter``.
 To run it, you'll need to `install node <https://nodejs.org/en/download/>`__.

-You'll also need to fetch the relevant repository, from https://github.com/tendermint/js-abci then install it.
+You'll also need to fetch the relevant repository, from `here <https://github.com/tendermint/js-abci>`__ then install it.
 As go devs, we keep all our code under the ``$GOPATH``, so run:

 ::